Universe Expansion from Red-Shift

 The universe is immeasurable in size.
 And for all we know, it’s expanding indefinitely into limitless bounds.

 The universe holds a mammoth collection of galaxies.
-We know this because we observe them using the Kepler Telescope.
+We know this because we observe them using the Kepler, Spitzer and Hubble Telescope.

-Each galaxy is formed with stars, planets and other soar remnant.
-On the grand scale of things, Earth is a small speck.
+Each galaxy forms stars, planets and other solar remnant.
+On the grand scale of things, the Milky Way galaxy where we reside is tiny in comparison.

 The Farthest Viewable Galaxy

-By pushing NASA’s Hubble Space Telescope to its limits, astronomers has shattered the cosmic distance record by measuring the farthest galaxy ever seen in the universe.
+By pushing NASA’s Hubble Space Telescope to its limits, astronomers have shattered the cosmic distance record by measuring the farthest galaxy ever seen in the universe.

 Astronomers also use the NASA Spitzer Space Telescope to greatly improve the cosmic distance ladder used to measure the expansion rate of the universe, its size and age.